 The caravans drew a winding black line to the parking lot, which, along with a gymnasium and a dormitory, framed the school's still, grassy quad.
 There was only one car in the parking lot, a lone caravan parked right in the middle, but the lot was far from empty.
 Large white canopies, which sheltered rows of cheap folding tables, covered almost all of the other spaces.
 There were large white signs fixed to every canopy, which each had messages written in French and English.
 "INSCRIPTION/REGISTRATION," read the sign to the left of the caravan, and "SOINS MÉDICAUX/MEDICAL AID" read the sign to the right.

 A large crowd of people stood under the tents.
 Most of them were wearing jeans and T-shirts, a select few under large red smocks, and were mumbling nervously among themselves in voices too low to assert themselves over the caravan engines.
-A few among them were dressed in religious garb.
-There were two fairly young men, who were dressed in priests' cloaks, and about twenty middle-aged women in sweaters, long skirts, and religious medals.
+Among them were twenty middle-aged women in religious garb – habits, sweaters, long skirts, and religious medals.
 A much smaller crowd stood right behind the back of the caravan, which was sealed with two black metal doors.
-Most of this crowd wore scrubs and carried medical equipment, but four of the men, who stood in front of the aid workers, were dressed like the bus drivers, the only difference being the Irish military insignia on their caps.
+Most of this crowd wore scrubs and carried medical equipment, but four of them were dressed like the bus drivers, the only difference being the Irish military insignia on their caps.
 Another man, dressed in black, stood in the middle.
 He had "UN" emblazoned in white on his jacket, and he was the only one in the parking lot that was smiling.

 The four Irish military men had their slender Steyr AUG rifles pointed right at the cabin doors.
 Some of the medical staff looked a bit unnerved by the weaponry, but they didn't dare say anything.
 This was, after all, standard procedure, something they'd already done five times that day.